jolocom/jolocom-sdk/docs/md_book/docs/index.md

 # Introduction

-The Jolocom SDK is a toolkit for managing SSI Agents and the interactions carried out between them, allowing services and clients to work together seamlessly with minimal trust and maximum security.
+The Jolocom SDK is a toolkit for managing SSI Agents and the interactions carried out between them, allowing services and clients to work together seamlessly with minimal trust assumptions and maximum security.
 For optimal utility and interoperability, the SDK builds upon implementations of the following specifications:

 - [W3C Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/): To provide identifiers for Agents managed by the SDK.
 - [W3C Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/): To allow for verifiable attestations to be exchanged and utilised by Agents.